 TOP 3!
 We move away, we goes up… We take the direction towards the Mount-Royal but we stop near the McGill University, at the McCord Museum!
 This one is, in our opinion, the Montréal museum which transcribes the better the heart and soul of the city: carrying an actual and modern look on societal challenges of the city.
 It’s not only in the past but a vision where present is part of History.
 Through its exhibitions, we discover artists and/or works from various fields (Photographs, press, fashion, …) who have made or make of Montréal, a city open to the world and with international reach.

-If you don’t have the chance to be here on this May 28th to enjoy free entries, there are other options for you all year-round.
-For this, this is your reference website : http://museesmontreal.org/ Enjoy !
+If you don’t have the chance to be in Montreal in the end of May to enjoy free entries, there are other options for you all year-round, and winter is a great time to enjoy our museums.
+For more information, this is your reference website: http://museesmontreal.org/